mongodb/mongo-ruby-driver/docs/TUTORIAL.md

     coll = db["testCollection"]

-Once you have this collection object, you can now do things like insert data, query for data, etc.
+Once you have this collection object, you can now do create, read, update, and delete (CRUD) functions on persistent storage.

-#### Inserting a Document
+### Creating Documents

-Once you have the collection object, you can insert documents into the collection.
+Once you have the collection object, you can create or `insert` documents into the collection.
 For example, lets make a little document that in JSON would be represented as

       {
          "name" : "MongoDB",